WPI-DataPipelineMQP/Biomedical-Analysis-DataPipeline/README.md

 - [These video tutorials](https://www.youtube.com/watch?v=UmljXZIypDc&feature=youtu.be&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) are very helpful for learning Django.

-### .Env file
+### .env file
 - The .env file externally stores sensitive or development specific environment variables that would otherwise be directly put in settings.py.
 For this reason, .env is purposely included in .gitignore and should be distributed to team members through less public means.
 - An example of what the .env file would look like for this project is included in the example.env.txt file
 - [This link](https://simpleisbetterthancomplex.com/2015/11/26/package-of-the-week-python-decouple.html) provides more information about setting up the .env file and accessing environment variables using the Decouple Python package
 - One of the variables in .env is the secret key.
 This is used for cryptographic signing and general security so it should be hidden.
 It basically just needs to be a unique string so using a generator like [this](https://miniwebtool.com/django-secret-key-generator/) should be sufficient.
+- It may be useful to have different .env files if you have multiple databases or other settings that you are switching between frequently.

 ### Email Address for Password Reset Feature
 - Currently, the password reset system utilizes a gmail account.
 Future developers should consider creating a new account or maybe even using an automated email service.
 - [This tutorial](https://youtu.be/-tyBEsHSv7w) provides additional information on setting up an email address for this.
+- If the email address needs to be changed, it would likely only require changes in the .env file and settings.py